sap-ient-ai/FFF/README.md

 Chat with us on [Discord](https://discord.gg/Utv7tcGz)

 NOTE: We're not affiliated with the authors of the FFF papers, but we'd be thrilled if they were to pop in and say hi!

+# Repo contents
+- We have provided a re-conceptualization of this innovation in [doc/theory.md](doc/theory.md).
+At the heart is the idea of dynamically choosing (per sample input) a most-appropriate-basis-pair (basis in INPUT space and basis in OUTPUT space), approximating our input x as a linear combination of X-basis vectors, and projecting into OUTPUT-space by applying these coefficients to our OUTPUT-space vectors.
+The basis is found by traversing a binary tree, where each node contains a X,Y pair of basis vectors.

+- We've rewritten the core code [fff.py](fff.py) and it boils down to half a dozen lines of PyTorch/einsum.
+There's a `for` loop (for traversing the binary-tree) so naive solution is extremely non-optimized.
+We've treaked the weight-initialization and shot for a simpler target than do the original papers.

+- We benchmark FFF against standard PyTorch FF (standard FeedForward layer).
+The [first benchmark](notebooks/FFF_layer_benchmark.ipynb) shows that for small layers FF wins, but as we increase the layer-size FFF starts to outperform FF. e.g. setting nIn = nOut = 2^14, FFF is already performing at 20x speed.

+- Next we check that a FFF layer is actually learning.
+We create a simple CIFAR10 classifier NN ([here](notebooks/FFF_CIFAR10_benchmark.ipynb)) and replace the FF layers with FFF.
+We find that after 5 epochs FF has achieved ~52% accuracy whereas FFF has achieved ~48%.
+So FFF trains.

+# TODO
+- Tweaking, tinkering, benchmarking, analyzing learning, exploring
+- Creating CPU and GPU/CUDA optimized implementations
+- Exploring how we can use this innovation in other architectures (CNN, Attention, etc.) and whether it leads to novel architectures.

 # Papers